 The course combines theoretical studies and practical work, which may be applied in the modern industrial food environment.
 The modular structure of the course is designed to allow you to develop your own career path according to the modules selected.

-The programme continues to perform well in recruitment to the food industry post graduation.
+The degree continues to perform well in recruitment to the food industry post graduation.

-This online programme aims to develop food manufacturing industry staff, particularly those working in technical quality assurance and NPD, with specific reference and application to their own practice.
+This online, flexible and distributed learning (FDL) MSc in Food Technology for Industry aims to develop food manufacturing industry staff, particularly those working in technical quality assurance and new product development, with specific reference and application to their own practice.
 This applied programme is intended to challenge the preconceptions and practice of participants, as well as developing their knowledge, skills and competencies.

 No attendance at the university is required for this programme, since it is delivered by electronic means only.